What’s the difference between “Cannabis” and “Hemp”?

 Once again, hemp is cannabis.
-It’s a cannabis plant bred for specific traits that make it undesirable as a recreational drug.
+It’s a cannabis plant bred for low THC but high CBD that make it undesirable as a recreational drug.
 The WHOLE plant is considered hemp.

-What testing is performed on the CBD we use in our products and on our products?
+What testing is performed on the CBD in ShiKai’s products?